stefanocovino/JSPEC.jl/README.md

 ```

 And, data must often be rebinned to make the analysis based on a Gaussian likelihood meaningful.
-This can be achieved easily choosing the minium S/N per bin with, e.g.:
+This can be achieved easily choosing the minimum S/N per bin with, e.g.:

 ```julia
 RebinData(XRTdt,minSN=7)